open-telemetry/oteps/text/0156-columnar-encoding.md

 cloud cover, dew point, humidity and wind speed; an http transaction chararterized by many interrelated metrics sharing the same labels are all common examples of multivariate time-series.

-This [benchmark](https://github.com/lquerel/otel-multivariate-time-series/blob/main/README2.md) illustrates the potential gain we can obtain for a multivariate time-series scenario.
+This [benchmark](https://github.com/lquerel/otel-multivariate-time-series/blob/main/README2.md) illustrates in detail the potential gain we can obtain for a multivariate time-series scenario.

 ## Explanation